jimmyH/mypois/README.md

 Icons are converted to 39x39 png images (using the PIL library).

 The following issues may be encountered:
-  - Only csv data is currently supported
+  - Only csv and gpx data is currently supported
   - Non utf-8 characters may not work (untested)
   - The PIL library has limited support for different image types (only tested bmp,png)
   - Images may lose their aspect ration when being converted to 39x39